Table of Contents:

 More details regarding self-service photocopy procedures will be provided to you at the time of your visit.

-The Library's archival and book holdings are non-circulating, but we may be able to assist you with obtaining reproductions and other research services when you visit or send us a research query through Ask the Archivist.
+The Library's archival and book holdings are non-circulating, but we may be able to assist you with obtaining reproductions and other research services when you visit or send us a research query (see Contact the Archives).
 We do not permit self-service photocopying of books in FDR's personal collection.

 The Library does loan oral history transcripts, finding aids for manuscript collections and selected microfilms.
 As many as three items may be borrowed at one time.
 Loan requests must be made by the researcher's library to the Archives Department using a standard interlibrary loan form and faxing the request to (845) 486-1147 or by mail to: